Hero Agriculture hosts open house event

 Young, who is now in a wheelchair, is not only working with Hero Ag to find innovative ways to help him have the ability to farm his land, but has also been receiving assistance with things like navigating the Veterans Administration process when he hits a roadblock.

-The open house had several demonstrations for those on hand Saturday, such as a livestock roping and management.
+The open house had several demonstrations for those on hand, such as a livestock roping and management.
 There was also a veterans discussion panel led by Atlanta business executive Michael Coles and Stacy Campbell of Kennesaw State University, as well as a lunch.

-Also on hand was State Representative Matt Barton (R-Calhoun), who said he hopes to stay involved with Hero Ag as it grows.
+Also on hand was state Rep. Matt Barton, R-Calhoun, who said he hopes to stay involved with Hero Ag as it grows.

 "First time I met Mike was actually at McDonald's and he hit me up," Barton said."He's always going to hit you up if he's wanting to get something done.
 He's not going to stop, he's going to persevere .. and that's the character of a veteran.
 Hopefully I can be an advocate for some of the hurdles that he may have.
 It's a special project and it's great to see so many people out there."